-Arizona is home to different species of hawk, making this state a must-visit destination for anyone who wants to experience an unforgettable birding tour.
+Arizona is home to several different species of hawk, making this state a must-visit destination for anyone who wants to experience an unforgettable birding tour.
 These raptors are widely distributed in different habitats.
 They can be found in open fields, rocky places, mountains, cliffs, and even wetlands, where they can easily find prey.

 1. Red-tailed Hawk